karayabin/universe-snapshot/universe/Ling/Light_UserData/doc/api/Ling/Light_UserData/Service/LightUserDataService/getUserDir.md

 ================

-public [LightUserDataService::getUserDir](https://github.com/lingtalfi/Light_UserData/blob/master/doc/api/Ling/Light_UserData/Service/LightUserDataService/getUserDir.md)(?[Ling\Light_User\LightWebsiteUser](https://github.com/lingtalfi/Light_User/blob/master/doc/api/Ling/Light_User/LightWebsiteUser.md) $user = null) : string
+public [LightUserDataService::getUserDir](https://github.com/lingtalfi/Light_UserData/blob/master/doc/api/Ling/Light_UserData/Service/LightUserDataService/getUserDir.md)(?$userOrUserIdentifier = null) : string

-Returns the directory path of the current user.
+Returns the absolute path to the directory of the given user.

+The given user can be one of the following:
+- a LightWebsiteUser instance
+- an user identifier (lud_user.identifier)
+- null, in which case the current user will be used